About this document

-Monetary benefits or rewards may include an annual bonus, the level of which may depend on the overall performance of the NAB Group of companies.
+Monetary benefits or rewards may include variable reward, the level of which may depend on the overall performance of the NAB Group of companies.
 Whether staff members receive any such benefits and rewards depends on a number of balanced performance and behavioural factors, which may include a measure linked to sales of unspecified products and services provided to customers.

 Non-monetary benefits or rewards for eligible staff may be provided in the form of recognition points which can be redeemed for products from a regularly updated catalogue which may include items such as film tickets, home appliances, beauty and fashion products and personal experiences.
 It is not possible to determine at any given time whether a staff member will receive any form of benefit or reward or to quantify them.
 They are not directly attributable to any particular product that the staff member has given advice on.

 If a customer is referred to us (whether by a person or a company within or outside the NAB Group), we may pay the referrer a fee.
 The fee varies according to the customer, referrer and the financial products involved.
 The fee involved will be set out in documents you may receive in these circumstances.

 We pay these fees as upfront fees when the financial service is provided or the financial product is issued, or periodically as ongoing fees.